JeremHI-Jack/GiveMeYourClipBoard/README.md

 ---

-Let's Go!
+## 🚀 Let's Go

-1. Let's start by starting a web server that will accept responses.
-Any server will do as long as you can view the logs.
-I don't want to use one of my servers for the attack, so I'll use a free webhook.
-Go to https://webhook.site/ This service will automatically generate a URL for you:
+### 1. Set up a webhook server

+Start a server or use a free webhook service to receive incoming POST requests.
+For example, head over to [https://webhook.site](https://webhook.site) — it will instantly generate a **unique URL** for you.
 ![image](https://github.com/user-attachments/assets/dc40c327-0ec0-4f1a-85df-3ebb7f31e0f0)

 I will use this URL and copy it into the project's yourhttp_server.txt file